jainshubham/click-classification/readme.md

 B. It looks like a few of the features may be redundant.
 Co-relation analysis as below tells us that
 	i.
-Communication_line_Adda.com is perfectly corelated to negative of advertiser_name_firstwall.
+Communication_line_Adda.com is perfectly correlated to negative of advertiser_name_firstwall.
 This implies that all the missing values in communication_line are firstwall. ii.
-Communication_line, category and communication_line line are corelated therefore dropping advertiser_name and communication_line.
+Communication_line, category and communication_line line are correlated therefore dropping advertiser_name and communication_line.

                               advertiser_name_firstwall  category_firstwall  channel_id_521  communication_line_Adda.com  communication_line_Firstwall